Indiana's Inmates Could Soon Have Access To Tablets

 They operate on cost plus contracts, with practically unlimited access to tax payer funds.
 If some court somewhere rules "inmates must have access to gym equipment", they could build a 2 million dollar gym in the prison and mop up 20% of it or build 20K gym and get 20% of that.
 Which one would they choose?

 These prison companies charge 2 $ a minute for a phone call.
-Yes, in this day and age of unlimited voice and data, voice calls o
+Yes, in this day and age of unlimited voice and data, voice calls out of prison costs the inmates or their families 2$ a minute.
+Do you think this new fangled tablets are going to provided to them at reasonable costs you and I pay outside the prisons?
+You have not seen the twinkling dollar signs in the eyes of prison management executives.

+The prison companies pressure judges to use harsh prison sentences using social media and slanted local news coverage.
+Lobby the legislators for minimum sentencing guidelines.
+Encourage law suites that will increase the cost of incarceration.
+More it costs, more is their margin!
+They also actually bribe judges to be harsh.
+Only a few judges like the one in Wilkes-Barry PA got caught, but that is just the tip of the iceberg.

+We have to outlaw private sector prisons.
+It is a crying shame USA has the highest incarceration rate in the world and adding insult to injury we are paying through our noses for it.

 It's somewhat locked down (Score:2)